 Healthcare Operations: We may use and disclose your health information in connection with our periodontal operations which may include quality assessment, improvement, and licensing activities.

-Persons Involved In Care: We may use or disclose dental and health information to a family member, your personal representative or another person identifies by you when they are involved in your care or in the payment of your care., of your location, your general condition, or death.
-I a person has the authority by law to make health care decisions for you , we will treat your representative the same way we would treat you with respect to your health information and allowing a person to pick up periodontal records, x-rays, or other similar forms of dental and health information.
+Persons Involved In Care: We may use or disclose dental and health information to a family member, your personal representative, or another person identified by you when they are involved in your care or in the payment of your care, of your location, your general condition, or death.
+This person has the authority by law to make health care decisions for you.
+We will treat your representative the same way we would treat you with similar respect to health information and allowing a person to pick up periodontal records, radiographs, or other similar forms of dental and health information.

-Disaster Relief: We may use or disclose your dental and health information to assist in disaster relief efforts.
+Disaster Relief: We may use your dental and health information to assist in disaster relief efforts.

 Marketing Health-Related Services: We will not use your dental and health information for marketing communications.